anderslanglands/light_comparison/README.md

 - Karma and RTX have the same normalization, Arnold is different

 ###  `sphere-light-plane_rotated.usda`
-A sphere light of radius 0.5, and intensity 30, 2 units above and rotated at 45 degrees to an 0.18-grey plane with the camera facing perpendicular to the plane.
+A sphere light of radius 0.5, and intensity 30, 2 units above and rotated at 45 degrees to a 100% diffuse reflective plane with the camera facing perpendicular to the plane.
 Used to test shaping controls.

 ![Sphere spot, focus 0 contact sheet](sphere-light_spot_focus-0.jpg)
 ![Sphere spot, focus 10 contact sheet](sphere-light_spot_focus-10.jpg)